dOpensource/dsiprouter/README.md

 ### Prerequisites:

 - Must run this as the root user (you can use sudo)
-- git needs to be installed
+- git and curl need to be installed

 **On Debian 8.9:**